Generalized hydrodynamic limit for the box-ball system: Discrete soliton decomposition and dynamics

 Before getting to the details of the soliton decomposition, it will be convenient to introduce the path encoding for BBS configurations of \cite{CKST}.
 In particular, for a configuration $\eta=(\eta(x))_{x\in\mathbb{N}}\in\{0,1\}^\mathbb{N}$, let $(S(x))_{x\in\mathbb{Z}_+}$ be the nearest-neighbour path on the integers given by $S(0):=0$, and

 If we define the past maximum of the path $(M(x))_{x\in\mathbb{Z}_+}$ by setting

 then we have that the carrier process $(W(x))_{x\in\mathbb{Z}_+}$, as introduced at \eqref{carrierdef}, is given by

 see \cite[Lemma 2.1]{CKST}.
-In the soliton decomposition, we will consider the excursions of $W$ between the `records' of $S$, where we say that $x\in\mathbb{Z}_+$ is a record of $S$, or simply a record, if and only if $x$ is equal to 0 or $x\geq 1$ and $M(x)>M(x-1)$ (that is, $x$ is equal to $0$ or a new maximum for $S$).
-Equivalently, from \eqref{wpath}, we see that non-zero records are precisely those $x\in\mathbb{N}$ for which $W(x)=W(x-1)=0$.
-Note that for $\eta\in\Omega$, as defined at \eqref{omegadef}, we have that $M(x)\rightarrow\infty$ as $x\rightarrow\infty$, and so $S$ admits an infinite number of records, and the excursions of $W$ between these are all of finite length.
+In the soliton decomposition, we will consider the `excursions' of $W$ between the `records' of $S$, where this terminology is defined as follows. \begin{itemize} \item A spatial location $x\in\mathbb{Z}_+$ is a record of $S$, or simply a record, if and only if $x$ is equal to 0 or $x\geq 1$ and $M(x)>M(x-1)$ (that is, $x$ is equal to $0$ or a new maximum for $S$).
+Equivalently, from \eqref{wpath}, we see that non-zero records are precisely those $x\in\mathbb{N}$ for which $W(x)=W(x-1)=0$. \item The excursion of $W$ between a pair of records $x_0$ and $x_1$ is the path segment $(W(x))_{x=x_0}^{x_1-1}$ that starts and ends at 0, makes jumps of $+1$ or $-1$, and remains non-negative throughout.
+We remark that the excursions of $W$ are separated by its `flat' segments, which, as already observed, correspond to non-zero records.
+Moreover, it can be the case that $x_0=x_1-1$, in which case the relevant excursion has zero length. \end{itemize} Note that for $\eta\in\Omega$, as defined at \eqref{omegadef}, we have that $M(x)\rightarrow\infty$ as $x\rightarrow\infty$, and so $S$ admits an infinite number of records, and the excursions of $W$ between these are all of finite length.
 Figure \ref{patheg} shows an example path of $S$ up to the first non-zero record, and the corresponding $M$ and $W$.